ENCCS/cmake-workshop/content/python-bindings.rst

 .. questions::

-   - Is there a way to automatically satisfy the dependencies of our code?
+   - How can we handle multi-language projects with CMake?

 .. objectives::

-   - Learn how to download your dependencies at configure-time with ``FetchContent``.
+   - Learn how to build pybind11 Python bindings.
-   - Learn how fetched content can be used natively within your build system.
+   - Learn how to build CFFI Python bindings.

 Python is a flexible dynamic programming language.
 Since Python